 In Part 1 of our Innovation Roundtable series, the participants explored the possibilities of transformational innovation.
-Here, in Part 2, the roundtable discussed the aspects of attaining sustainable innovation on the spectrum of “zero to one.”
+In Part 2, the roundtable discussed the aspects of attaining sustainable innovation on the spectrum of “zero to one.”
 The concept of “zero to one” innovation, as described in Peter Thiel’s book Zero to One, is the idea of creating something new and unique, rather than simply copying something that already exists.

 Seth Adler, Head of IMI Media at Informa, brought together an impressive group of nine innovation experts from diverse fields to explore these issues.
 All Things Innovation would like to thank them for their innovation and insights expertise: